 SSH key connection to Virtual Machine (VM)

-SSH is used to to gain secure remote access to remote system.
-A key is used to gain access.
-You will have private key file which must remain on your host and public key file (.pub) which contents are not secret and will be copied to remote system to allow using your private key for access.
-You must provide public key (.pub) to us if you will use key authentication.
+SSH is used to gain secure remote access to the system.
+Access is achieved by using a key.
+Your private key must remain on your host, and a public key file (.pub) that is not secret must be copied to the remote system to enable your private key to be used for access.

 ssh-keygen